KeepSabbath/wp-keep-sabbath/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin to help you observe the Biblical Sabbath and Holy days by automatically closing your Woocommerce shop or redirecting specific pages on your site.
+Plugin to help you observe the Biblical Sabbath and Holy days by automatically redirecting specific pages of your site on those days.

 == Description ==